martbetz/martbetz.github.io/_posts/2023-08-29-x-t10-thumb-grip-repair.md

 ---
 title: XT-10 Thumb-Grip Repair
 layout: post
-categories: photography, repair
+categories: photography repair
-tags: X-T10, thumb grip
+tags: X-T10 thumb grip
 ---

 Notice the use of air quotes, here: the fact that my snapper's 'getting up in years' is something I struggle to accept; I've only had it since 2015, yet — _much to my protest!_ — the inevitable corollary of 'old age' has already crept in.